See what mortgage you qualify for

 - You’re purchasing the primary residence of a relative, fiancé(e) or domestic partner.

-- You’re purchasing a property you’ve been renting at least 6 months before the transaction.
+- You’re purchasing a property you’ve been renting at least 6 months before the sale.

 - You’re the employee of a property developer, and you’re purchasing one of the developer’s homes as your primary residence.